CSQ-AN94/CPT111-CW3/README.md

 - [x] Hash users’ passwords before saving to CSV

 ## Notes
-If the program cannot locate the CSV files, please check that the working directory is set to the project root and that the `data/` folder exists at the same level as `src/`.
+1. If the program cannot locate the CSV files, please check that the working directory is set to the project root and that the `data/` folder exists at the same level as `src/`.
+2. Usernames and initial user records follow the original CSV file provided for the coursework, while passwords in `users.csv` are stored as hashed values as part of the password hashing advanced feature.